Provincetown Nightlife and Bars

-Paramount is the largest waterfront nightclub in Provincetown, offering state-of-the-art technology and an unrivaled international DJ roster.
+Paramount is the largest waterfront nightclub in town, offering state of the art technology and an unrivaled international DJ roster.
 The center of Provincetown nightlife also hosts local and national cabaret and theatre performances throughout the calendar year.
-The Dive Bar (which includes the restaurant) is a piano bar with weekend entertainment.
-A great place to relax with friendly bartenders mixing up great cocktails.
-There’s access to our waterfront pool deck and the fantastic harbor views.
+The Dive Bar (which includes a restaurant) is a piano bar with nightly entertainment.
 With a dozen video screens and one big screen, the Wave is the perfect place for VJ Tom Yaz and DJ Chris Racine to spin their favorite music videos.
-In the tradition of some of the country’s greatest leather bars, The Vault is a landmark cruisy hangout for the Bear, Leather and Uniform crowds, with hot guys, pulsing music and boot-black station.
-The Vault is open year round and plays host to a variety of annual Leather events, such as the Chaps and Straps party during Snowbound weekend in February, Leather Mates weekend in October, and Out of Hibernation in March.
+In the tradition of some of the country’s greatest leather bars, The Vault is a landmark cruisy hangout for the Bear, Leather and Uniform crowds, with hot guys, pulsing music and a boot-black station.

-A fabulous piano bar right across from Town Hall and features live music year-round.
-Conceived as both a restaurant and a piano lounge it’s a place to appreciate live music, great cocktails, excellent food or all of the above.
-The front room faces Commercial Street has a 14 stool bar and piano lounge, with a modern décor that’s reminiscent of the 1920s/1930s with shades of smoky greys & blues and complete with tin ceiling.
+Tin Pan Alley is a fabulous piano bar right across from Town Hall and features live music, often jazz.
+Conceived as both a restaurant and a piano lounge, it’s a place to appreciate live music, great cocktails, excellent food—or all of the above.
+The front room faces Commercial Street and has a 14-stool bar and piano lounge, with a décor reminiscent of the 1920s/1930s with shades of smoky grey and blues and complete with tin ceiling.